China's ZTE to post third quarterly profit due to cost cuts

-HONG KONG ZTE Corp, the world's No. 5 telecom equipment and smartphone maker, expects to post a third quarterly net profit for the July-September period.
+HONG KONG Aug 21 ZTE Corp <000063,SZ>, the world's No. 5 telecom equipment and smartphone maker, expects to post a third quarterly net profit for the July-September period.

 The result was thanks to cost-cutting measures and as the company shunned the low-margin contracts that led to it posting losses last year.